esa/pypogs/README.rst

 can launch the received signal into a 50µm and 150µm core diameter multimode fibre respectively with the proposed FPA.
 We require no modifications to the telescope nor a fine steering mirror for these results; pypogs will enable the lowest cost high-performance optical ground stations yet.

+An article describing the system will be presented at IEEE ICSOS in 2019.
+The GitHub respository includes a preprint (to be updated after publication).
+If you find pypogs useful in your work, please cite:

+G. M. Pettersson, J. Perdigues, and Z. Sodnik, "Unmodified Portable Telescope for Space-to-Ground Optical Links," in *Proc.
+IEEE International Conference on Space Optical Systems and Applications (ICSOS)*, 2019.